baluchicken/aptrepo/index.md

 ### Add a Debian Repository

-Download the [public key](baluchicken-apt-repo.gpg) and put it in `/etc/apt/keyrings/baluchicken-apt-repo.gpg`.
+Download the public key and put it in `/etc/apt/keyrings/baluchicken-public.gpg`.
 You can achieve this with:

 ```
 wget -qO- {{ site.url }}/baluchicken-public.asc | sudo tee /etc/apt/keyrings/baluchicken-public.asc >/dev/null